Part one of a two-part series on easily accessed substances frequently abused by teens and young adults.

 Following is a list of intoxicating household items often used by teens as a substitute or complement to illegal drugs or alcohol.
 This is by no means a comprehensive list and should be viewed only as a set of examples of the thousands of items teens may use to get high.

 - Aerosol products and other inhalants: “Huffing” involves the inhalation of noxious household substances.
-Glue or paint or other chemicals may be placed by in a baggie which is then placed over the mouth and breathed from.
+Glue or paint or other chemicals may be placed in a baggie which is then placed over the mouth and breathed from.
 Near-empty whipped cream canisters or other aerosol products may be inhaled directly or by using a baggie.
-Other items, such as permanent markers gasoline or nail polish, may be sniffed to the point of intoxication as well.
+Other items, such as permanent markers gasoline, or nail polish, maybe sniffed to the point of intoxication as well.
 All of these substances are poisons that can cause brain damage, organ failure, and death.
-Since dosage is impossible to accurately regulate, this form of substance abuse may be likened to a form of deadly roulette.
+Since the dosage is impossible to accurately regulate, this form of substance abuse may be likened to a form of deadly roulette.